ansys/grantami-jobqueue/doc/source/getting_started/index.rst

 you can start using the JobQueue client.
 See :ref:`ref_grantami_jobqueue_examples` for more examples and :ref:`ref_grantami_jobqueue_api_reference` for a full description of the API.

-If you are migrating code from Granta MI Scripting Toolkit AsyncJobs, consult ref:`ref_migration`.
+If you are migrating code from Granta MI Scripting Toolkit AsyncJobs, consult :ref:`ref_migration`.